WalletScrutiny/WalletScrutinyCom/_android/casa.keymaster.md

 > Now, when we’re talking about open source versus closed source in the context of mobile apps, then it gets even trickier because it is difficult if not impossible.
-And in fact, we have not yet really found a way to verify the build of a mobile app that is on the Apple store or the Google play store.
+And in fact, we have not yet really found a way to verify the build of a mobile app that is on the Apple store or the Google Play Store.

 which is a direct hint to what we are doing at WalletScrutiny.
 Is he claiming we are promoting something that cannot exist?
 Or that he has not yet figured out, which given he is a professional in the space since before Bitcoin would be hard to believe?
 He explains:

-> The way that these mobile app stores work is that they require the applications to be cryptographically signed by the developers in order to get pushed out to the store, but the actual build process for the app, the actual you know, attestation of what the code that’s that’s being run on the app is
+> The way that these mobile App Stores work is that they require the applications to be cryptographically signed by the developers in order to get pushed out to the store, but the actual build process for the app, the actual you know, attestation of what the code that’s that’s being run on the app is